 During breakfast the ship sails to Tholen.
 Then a bike tour through a forest area, “the Wouwse Plantage“, via Bergen op Zoom, towards the south to the impressive Kreekraksluis (lock).
 The ship is docked at the end of the dam and from here it will sail through the impressive port of Antwerp to the city.
 Antwerp is not only known as diamond city, but also as native city of painter Rubens.
 You will find some of his paintings in the “Onze Lieve Vrouwe (our lady) Cathedral”.
-After diner: a visit to the beautiful old city centre.
+Dine on your own in Antwerp and enjoy a visit to the beautiful old city centre (recommendations for dinner given).

 Overnight in Antwerp.

 Day 4: Antwerp – Temse – St-Amands / Dendermonde (25 or 34 miles/42 or 56 km)